Role-based Access Control (RBAC)

 So far so good.
 If…

-That’s 20 x 20 new roles.
-400. It’s easy to see how the number of roles can quickly expand and get out of control, resulting in role explosion.
+That’s 20 x 20 new roles, equaling 400.
+It’s easy to see how the number of roles can quickly expand and get out of control, resulting in role explosion.

 Combining RBAC and ABAC

 With many companies utilizing RBAC in some form, combining it with ABAC can provide the optimal solution for database security.
-Role Based Access Control can handle the course-grained authorization, where roles can be directly linked to data and purpose of use.
-For more fine-grained requirements, Attribute Based Access Control can be used.
+Role-based access control can handle coarse-grained authorization, where roles can be directly linked to data and purpose of use.
+For more fine-grained requirements, attribute-based access control can be used.
 When applied, this hybrid solution will provide a much more dynamic approach, based on corporate policies.

 For example: